 Prosecutor Claire Campbell said: "She then leaned towards the gentleman sitting next to her and said 'I will have you arrested because you do not live here'.

 "The male pushed her away and she fell on to the adjacent seat.

 "She stated 'I hope you are not claiming benefits and I hope you pay your taxes'.

 "Mr Juttla responded: 'I pay more taxes than you, love'.

-"Mr Juttla pulled the emergency alarm fearing an escalation of events and to enable her to be removed from the train."'Disgusted by it'
+"Mr Juttla pulled the emergency alarm fearing an escalation of events and to enable her to be removed from the train."